Quantum feedback control with a transformer neural network architecture

 In a general feedback protocol, the control parameter for the next time step is determined by the entire past history of the measurement record, i.e., it is a functional $\lambda_{t+dt}[\mathbf{r}_t]$.
 In the simplest case of linear feedback~\cite{Wiseman1993}, the control parameter is proportional to the measurement result, $\lambda_{t+dt}\propto dr_t$, but this approach permits a very limited class of protocols and also suffers badly from measurement inefficiencies~\cite{Wang2001,Mitchison2021a}.
 More general state-based methods~\cite{Zhang2020} decide the optimal feedback using a (implicit or explicit) model of the conditional quantum state, e.g.~by solving Eq.~\eqref{SME} using experimentally obtained values for the measurement noise $dW_t$.
 Alternatively, reinforcement learning creates an implicit model of the dynamics in terms of a probability distribution (policy function) $\pi_\theta(\lambda_{t+dt}|\mathbf{r}_t)$, which is represented as a neural network parametrized by some weights and biases $\theta$.
 While recent successes of this approach have been demonstrated using the RNN architecture~\cite{Fosel2018,Porotti2023}, here we take a different approach based on the transformer architecture~\cite{vaswani2017attention}.

-\textit{Transformer model-} Our model consists of a custom transformer encoder-decoder architecture (see Fig.~\ref{dataset-and-setup}), which we name QuantumEncoder and QuantumDecoder, to determine $\lambda_t$ at each time step.
+\textit{Transformer model.---}Our model consists of a custom transformer encoder-decoder architecture (see Fig.~\ref{dataset-and-setup}), which we name QuantumEncoder and QuantumDecoder, to determine $\lambda_t$ at each time step.
 At its core, a transformer is designed to process sequential data by capturing long-range dependencies and contextual information.
 Unlike traditional recurrent neural networks (RNNs) that process sequences step by step, transformers employ a mechanism called self-attention to attend to different parts of the input simultaneously.
-Transformers are inherently permutation-invariant due to their parallel processing of input sequences, which poses a challenge when dealing with sequential data where order is crucial.
-To address this, we incorporate positional embeddings into the measurement record input.
-Positional embeddings encode temporal relationships between different parts of the measurement record, allowing the model to capture the sequence's temporal dynamics.
-This encoding ensures that the model can distinguish between measurements taken at different time steps, which is essential for accurately predicting the optimal control parameters over time\cite{vaswani2017attention}.